 Nathan had overheard the conversation.
 "I'm getting my wetsuit back on."

 With the group working together, they were able to get the chest out of the water before it got dark.
 It was an old wooden trunk with rusted, metal hinges and a keyhole on the front with a large, rounded lid.
 It looked like it could have been used for travel or storage in years past, but it was large enough to have anything inside, really.
 Surprisingly, though, the wood looked in fairly pristine condition, which was contradictory to the condition of the metal and brass.
 Save for a bit of algae growth, it looked flawless.

 Once they were out of the water, Ben looked at it carefully.
 He tugged on the lid.
 "It's locked."

 "What do you think's in it?"
 Lucas asked.

-"Could be anything," Kristin answered.
-"But we'll have to get it back to seaQuest first."
+Kristin shrugged.
+"We'll have to get it back to seaQuest to find out first."

 "When are we going to open this?" he said, motioning towards the chest.

 "All in due time, Mr. Krieg.
 Sorry, but I thought our living samples required more attention," Kristin said dryly.
 "Patience."

 A short time later, all the cataloging and classifying had been finished.
 Nathan had been satisfied when x-rays of the chest showed no grenades or mines.
 However, what the x-ray did reveal was...disturbing.